History of Tina Charles (basketball) in Timeline

 July 2006: FIBA Americas Championship Gold Medal

-On October 5, 2009, Tina Charles was selected as one of the USA National Team members to travel to the 2009 Ekaterinburg International Invitational and contributed to the USA Basketball win at the Tournament.
+On October 5, 2009, Tina Charles was selected to be one of the USA National Team members to travel to the 2009 Ekaterinburg International Invitational.
+She was the only college player on the team.

-In 2009, Tina Charles and Maya Moore led the Connecticut Huskies to an undefeated national championship.
+In 2009, Tina Charles and her teammate Maya Moore led the Connecticut Huskies to an undefeated national championship.

 2009: UConn Huskies National Title